Get the most from your Websand Subscriber Form WordPress Plugin

 Initially it’s a really useful way of understanding the volume of people that signup from different places.

 You can configure a new source code for every Websand Subscriber Form you create.
 That’s dynamite information.
-It will help you to understand who has signed up from each position, and allow you to configure the most relevant welcome message to your subscriber based on where they signed up.
+It will help you to understand who has signed up from each position.
+Create an automation linked to a source segment to send a relevant welcome message to your subscriber based on where they signed up.

 But source code information is really powerful in the longer term.